ParvanehFaraji/YouTube/README.md

 5. **Selecting the Best Model and Predicting Negative Votes on Test Data**
    - Identify the best-performing model and use it to predict the number of negative votes (dislike_count) in the test dataset.
+Regression models are typically used to predict continuous values, meaning all real numbers fall within the prediction space of the models.
+However, the number of likes and dislikes is an integer value.
+There are two codes for the projectm first one is predicting a real nuber for the number of dislike, the second code predicts a real number.